top of page

 History

 The tradition of community bands in Easton can be traced back to at least 1824, when Pomp’s Cornet Band (later the Easton Band) played for General Marquis de Lafayette during his tour of America.
 Over the next century, the city of Easton was home to numerous musical performance groups.
-Future research may provide a link between at least one of these groups and today’s Easton Municipal Band; however, the band’s documented history begins in 1926, with the founding of the Brown and Lynch Post #9 American Legion Trumpet and Drum Corps.
+Future research may provide a link between at least one of these groups and today’s Easton Municipal Band; however, the band’s documented history begins in 1926.
+As is the case with many modern community concert bands, which trace their roots to fife corps, brass bands, or drum corps, our ancestor organization, the Brown and Lynch Post #9 American Legion Trumpet and Drum Corps, looks somewhat different than the Easton Municipal Band of today, and our history represents the changing face of American band music in the early 20th century.

 After the closing of the Moose Lodge, the band found rehearsal and storage space at the YWCA on North 3rd Street.
 Not wanting to struggle with any more name changes, another set of bylaws was adopted, and the band began its current era as the Easton Municipal Band.
 Director Gerald Bender, a music teacher in the Easton School District, arranged a move to the Easton Middle School at 12th and Northampton Streets.

-The band gained permission from the city to use the name; however, it was not recognized by the city officially until 1996.
-Through the efforts of Band President Robert Schaller and Director Olwen Bougher, Mayor Thomas Goldsmith recognized the band as the Official Band of the City of Easton.
+The band gained permission from the city to use the name; however, it was not recognized by the city officially until 1996, when, through the efforts of Band President Robert Schaller and Director Olwen Bougher, Mayor Thomas Goldsmith recognized the band as the Official Band of the City of Easton.
+This designation was re-confirmed by the reading of Mayoral Proclamations at public concerts on August 11, 2000, and July 20, 2024.

 The Easton Municipal Band is proud to be the last existing concert band in our community.
 Since the 19th century, some 14 bands were organized, but were unable to sustain operations.
 Among these were The Tredwell Band, Ingersoll-Rand Band, The Commonwealth Band, The Elks Band, Charlie Porello’s Triple City Band and, most notably, The Easton Band.
 The latter band was directed by nationally-renowned Easton native, Thomas Coates, who became its leader sometime before 1850.

-Currently, the band is directed by Albert J. Shimkus, Jr. and rehearses at the First Presbyterian Church of Easton on Spring Garden Street in Easton.
+Currently, the band is directed by Albert J. Shimkus, Jr. and rehearses at United Fellowship Lutheran Church Washington Blvd in Wilson Borough.

 Do you have information about the history of the Easton Municipal Band, or one of its predecessors?